When to Call It Quits: How to Shut Down a Mobile App

 After it is all said and done, one of the best things you can do after a business closes is to meet with your team one last time right after you've closed the app down (possibly over drinks) and discuss the project in detail.

-A quick Google search yields many results for how to do a post mortem, but I personally liked this post by Judy Mann where she boils down the post mortem to three basic questions:
+A quick Google search yields many results for how to do a post mortem, but I personally like this post by Judy Mann where she boils down the post mortem to three basic questions:

 Write down your answers somewhere and keep that handy.
 If you decide to tackle a new mobile app project in the future, these notes will be critical for making sure your next attempt benefits from the lessons you've learned.